alexzorzella/Socrates_Plugin/README.md

 7. Import the generic inventory system
 8. Import the inventory system from alexzorzella/Cat_Kitchen
 9. Separate all the commands for the JConsole into different files
+10. Update GameAssets to ResourceLoader
-10. Document everything
+11. Document everything
-11. Update this README to have more information about everything
+12. Update this README to have more information about everything